 - Each party’s contribution to the household

 - Ability of each party to support himself or herself

 - Ability of a party to become financially independent in the future

 Separation can affect whether a marriage is considered of long duration by the court.
 Generally, the length of a marriage is calculated from the date of marriage to the date of separation.
 However, if the spouses lived apart for a significant period during the marriage, the court may deduct the time apart in calculating the length of the marriage.
 For example, if a couple was married for 10 years before they filed for separation, but lived apart for two of those years, the marriage may not be considered of long duration, and the court may not retain jurisdiction.

 Our San Diego family law attorney at Mattis Law, A.P.C. can guide you through the process of divorce or assist you in petitioning the court to modify spousal support or other orders.
-We have a proven track record for more than 35 years.
 Call us at (858) 328-4400 to schedule a free consultation.
 We can explain your options under the law.